 Device Compatibility: Use it on just about anything

-VPNArea has compatibility and specific applications for Windows, MacOS, Android, iOS and smart devices such as consoles and TVs.
+VPNArea has compatibility and specific applications for Windows, macOS, Android, iOS and smart devices such as consoles and TVs.
 You can connect up to six different devices at one time, too.
+Oh, they also encourage you to share your account with a friend!

 VPNArea doesn’t throttle you either, so you can run six devices at once without having to worry about reduced speeds or any other restrictions.
 All their apps on the various devices are intuitive and easy to use.
 Overall, a solid offering VPNArea!